-Prerequisite: Studio Art 3D 10 recommended
+Prerequisite: Art Studio 2D or 3D 10 Recommended

+Your creative 3D explorations will be pushed to their limits through this engaging course that focuses on choice-based theme projects.
 This course builds on the skills and knowledge introduced in Ceramics and Sculpture 10, with a focus on more advanced hand building, sculpture, and development of skill on the wheel, as well as glazing and firing of work.
-Papier-Mache, textiles, wire, paper sculpture, casting, or other media may be explored.
+Papier-Mache, textiles, wire, paper sculpture, casting, or other media may also be explored.
 Studio and material safety will be covered.
 Basic materials and tools will be provided.

-STUDIO ARTS 3D - CERAMICS AND SCULPTURE 12 (MVAC-12)
+Studio Arts 3D - Ceramics and Sculpture 12 (MVAC-12)

-Prerequisite: Studio Art 3D 11 recommended
+Prerequisite: Art Studio 2D or 3D 11 Required

+This course is for students who have completed Studio Arts 2D or 3D 11 and want to pursue further study in the art of clay.
 This course builds on the skills and knowledge introduced in Ceramics and Sculpture 11, with a focus on more advanced hand building, sculpture, or proficiency on the wheel, as well as glazing and firing of work.
-Students will be able to focus on more independent project work based on skills and areas of interest developed in Ceramics 10 and 11.
-A variety of 3D media will also be explored.
+Students will be able to focus on more independent projects with the opportunity to undertake extended studio projects that focus on skills and techniques learned from previously taken art courses.
+A variety of 3D media will be explored.
 Students who plan to attend post-secondary art programs are encouraged to work on projects to be included in their portfolios.